How we test antivirus and security software

 The live (in the wild) samples come from malicious URLs, which, by opening the link, triggers the malware to download.

-The samples prepared in advance are downloaded by our research team from online malware libraries and are set up in a controlled environment imitating the World Wide Web (for this, we use the XAMPP tool to configure a virtual host.)
+The samples prepared in advance are downloaded by our research team from online malware libraries and are set up in a controlled environment imitating the World Wide Web (for this, we use the XAMPP tool to configure a virtual host).

 It’s important to mention that before we run our tests, we turn off all local malware-catching tools like Windows Security.
 If the antivirus software has a feature that is supposed to block malicious websites, it’s also turned off.

-The process is simple – we download the malicious files (usually 10) and take notice of how many of these samples the antivirus in question can detect and remove.
+The process is simple – we download the malicious files (usually 100-150) and take notice of how many of these samples the antivirus in question can detect and remove.

-Suppose the antivirus in question has different levels of real-time protection (in our case, only the NordVPN Threat Protection does – basic and cloud-based options).
+Suppose the antivirus has different levels of real-time protection (in our case, only the NordVPN Threat Protection does – basic and cloud-based options).
 In that case, we investigate, compare, and evaluate those separately.

 If the software detects no less than 80% of threats, we classify this antivirus as good and efficient at catching malware.